 Tap+hold an object or library to edit it.

 To delete or name your object, tap+hold on it in the library and tap your option in the popup that appears.

-To delete, name or share an object pack in the My Objects tab of the Import menu, do the same.
+To delete, edit or share an object pack in the My Objects tab of the Import menu, do the same.
 Tapping Edit here will also present a menu with the abilities to assign your library a pack name, description and search tags, as well as apply certain properties.

 That’s all of it.
 Add new packs and objects to the library to your heart’s content, whatever you can imagine.
 Tap or drag them onto your canvas and work fast in your own style.